-- Install domestic water service line. - Low water pressure in the upper portion of campus due to significant elevation change was identified in the existing conditions report.
-Test water pressure to determine if a domestic water booster pump is required.
+- Install sanitary sewer service line - Bioretention = 4% of impervious area - Detention can be reduced due to existing impervious - Demolish storm drain lines and associated area drains located in the footprint of the proposed building. - Install domestic water service line. - Low water pressure in the upper portion of campus due to significant elevation change was identified in the existing conditions report.
+Test water pressure to determine if a domestic water booster pump is required. - Demolish recycled water fire service line within the footprint of the proposed building.